-In this field, our scientists are now working to solve major questions about immune cell interactions with invading pathogens, how immune responses to infections begin and how cells co-operate to fight microbes and cancer cells.
-We anticipate that by mapping the behaviour of various immune cell populations during the various phases of immunity, we will be able to build insight into the regulation of this complex but vital system.
+In this field, our scientists are working to solve major questions including, how immune cells interact with invading pathogens, how immune responses to infections begin and how cells co-operate to fight microbes and cancer cells.
+By mapping the behaviour of various immune cell populations during the various phases of immunity, we will build insights into the regulation of this complex, but vital system.

 - Develop clearing techniques for spleen, liver and lymph nodes to enable whole organ imaging leading to advances in our understanding immune cell functions during immune responses.

 - Identify multiple cell types within tissues using an immunohistocytometry approach to identify and map the location of multiple different cell types simultaneously in static images.